kaanathas/Notification-demo/README.md

 The SNS have 3 topic

-    * clientNotification
+    * client-notification
-    * TransactionsQueue
+    * transactions-queue
-    * QueueTrigger
+    * queue-trigger

 The SQS have 4 Queue

-    * Transactions
+    * transactions
-    * orderedMessagesQueue.fifo
+    * ordered-messages-queue.fifo
-    * LambdaTrigger
+    * lambda-trigger
-    * undeliverMessages
+    * undeliver-messages

 The ApiGateway have 3 main enpoints

     * create-topic
       this is for creating a new topic in SNS

-    * Publish-messages
+    * publish-messages
       this publish the messages to WebSockets or SQS Queue

-    * Poll-messages
+    * poll-messages
       this will poll messages from the SNS Queue

 #   Subcribe any title